 \begin{proof} This follows from the identities of \autoref{rem:Witt_cohomology_identities}. \end{proof}

 Additionally, we want to work for different compositions of the maps $F$, $V$, $p$, $R$ and the Bockstein operators.
-These are not always $Wk$-linear.
-This is the motivation for the notion of generalized $Wk_\sigma$-module homomorphism, defined in \autoref{def:Wk_sigma_homomorphism}.
+These are not always $W(k)$-linear.
+This is the motivation for the notion of generalized $W(k)_\sigma$-module homomorphism, defined below.

-\begin{definition} Let $M$ and $N$ be $Wk_{\sigma}$-modules, and let $\alpha : M \to N$ be a map of sets.
+\begin{definition} Let $M$ and $N$ be $W(k)_{\sigma}$-modules, and let $\alpha \colon M \to N$ be a map of sets.
 Then, \begin{enumerate} \item

-$\alpha$ is an \emph{additive $F$-homomorphisms} if it is an additive homomorphism such that the following daigram commutes:
+$\alpha$ is an \emph{additive $F$-homomorphism} if it is an additive homomorphism such that the following diagram commutes:

-\item $\alpha$ is a \emph{$Wk_{\sigma}$-homomorphism}, if it is an additive $F$-homomorphism and a $Wk$-module homomorphism at once. \item $\alpha$ is a \emph{generalized $Wk_{\sigma}$-homomorphism}, if it is an additive $F$-homomorphism and there is an $i \in \bZ$ such that for ever $r \in Wk$ the following diagram commutes:
+\item $\alpha$ is a \emph{$W(k)_{\sigma}$-homomorphism} if it is both an additive $F$-homomorphism and a $W(k)$-module homomorphism; \item $\alpha$ is a \emph{generalized $W(k)_{\sigma}$-homomorphism} if it is an additive $F$-homomorphism and there is an $i \in \bZ$ such that for every $r \in W(k)$, the following diagram commutes:

 The integer $i$ is called the \emph{index of $\alpha$}. \end{enumerate}

 \end{definition}